It was May 17, 1769. America’s independence from Britain was more than seven years away.

-In 1773, Patrick Henry, Thomas Jefferson, and other patriots held a secret meeting at the Raleigh Tavern to form a committee of correspondence.
-These committees were groups of patriots in different colonies.
-They kept each other informed about events and coordinated responses as America moved closer to Revolution.
-Committees of correspondence played a key role in America’s winning independence from Britain.
+In 1773, Patrick Henry, Thomas Jefferson, and other patriots held a secret meeting at the Raleigh Tavern to form a Committee of Correspondence.
+These were groups of patriots in different colonies who wrote back and forth to each other.
+They kept one another informed about political events and coordinated responses as America moved closer to Revolution.
+Committees of Correspondence played a key role in America’s winning independence from Britain.

 In May 1774, Burgesses once again found refuge at Raleigh Tavern.
 The Royal Governor this time around, Lord Dunmore, had dissolved them in response to their resolutions against the Boston Port Act.
 Britain had closed the vital Port as punishment for the Boston Tea Party.